DeMarcus Cousins Doesn’t Regret Opting Out Of 2019-20 Season Restart In Orlando

 When the league went on a four-month hiatus, there was a growing belief around the league that All-Star center DeMarcus Cousins would return and play for a legitimate title contender in the 2020 NBA Playoffs.
 Though he wasn’t expected to immediately regain his All-Star form, most people believed that Cousins would be a great addition to teams who were in dire need of a frontcourt boost in the postseason.
 However, instead of grabbing the opportunity to contend for the NBA championship title, Cousins decided that it would be best for him to sit for the remainder of the 2019-20 NBA season.

 In a recent interview with Rohan Nadkarni of the Sports Illustrated, “Boogie” discussed several topics, including his decision not to play in the Orlando bubble.
-Cousins admitted that he misses basketball in general, but he doesn’t regret opting out of the season restart to focus on his rehabilitation.
+Cousins admitted that he misses basketball in general but that he doesn’t regret opting out of the season restart to focus on his rehabilitation.

+“But due to the circumstances, it’s a different game right now,” Cousins said.

 Unfortunately, things didn’t go as he expected in Los Angeles.
 After he went down with another injury, the Lakers decided to waive him after the 2020 February trade deadline to create a roster spot to sign Markieff Morris.
 With his current situation, it is highly likely that Cousins will be once again forced to sign another one-year contract in the 2020 free agency.